KristerV/HNSince/README.md

 - Data from official HN API
 - Looks just like you're used to
 - All links go straight back to HN
-- Minumum time window is 1 hour (to save you from the dreadful blank page when checking every 2 minutes)
+- Minumum time window is 3 hours (to save you from the dreadful blank page when checking every 2 minutes)

 ## About